openannotation/annotator/doc/api/authz.rst

 annotator.authz package
 =======================

-..  data:: annotator.authz.defaultAuthorizationPolicy

-    Default authorization policy.

-..  function:: annotator.authz.defaultAuthorizationPolicy.permits(action,
+..  function:: annotator.authz.acl()

-                                                  annotation,
+    A module that configures and registers an instance of :class:`annotator.identity.AclAuthzPolicy`.

+..  class:: annotator.authz.AclAuthzPolicy()

+    An authorization policy that permits actions based on access control lists.

-                                                  identity)
+..  function:: annotator.authz.AclAuthzPolicy.prototype.permits(action, context, identity)

-    Determines whether the user identified by `identity` is permitted to perform the specified action on the given annotation.
+    Determines whether the user identified by `identity` is permitted to perform the specified action in the given context.

-    If the annotation has a "permissions" object property, then actions will be permitted if either of the following are true:
+    If the context has a "permissions" object property, then actions will be permitted if either of the following are true:

-      a) annotation.permissions[action] is undefined or null,
+      a) permissions[action] is undefined or null,
-      b) annotation.permissions[action] is an Array containing `identity`.
+      b) permissions[action] is an Array containing the authorized userid for the given identity.

+    If the context has no permissions associated with it then all actions will be permitted.

     If the annotation has a "user" property, then actions will be permitted only if `identity` matches this "user" property.